ericoc/seizures.ericoc.com/readme.md

 _However, the website itself is for authorized users only_.

 ## Background

-I have been using an Apple Shortcut to track when, and (precisely) where, I have epileptic seizures!
+I use Apple Shortcut to track when, and where, I have epileptic seizures!

 The Apple Shortcut can be executed from my iPhone, Apple Watch, or MacBook with just a maximum of two taps.

-The Apple Watch shortcut is actually even simple for someone who is with me to use - while the watch remains on my wrist.
+The Apple Watch shortcut is theoretically even simple for someone who is with me to use - while the watch remains on my wrist.

 ## Technical

-Not only did I create this to track epileptic seizures, but it is also an ongoing personal project to further my programming and general web development skills.
+Not only did I create this to track epileptic seizures, but it is also an on-going personal project to further my programming and general web development skills.
 This originally began as a single-file Flask application.
 The website depends upon nginx, gunicorn, Python 3.11, Django, Django REST Framework, and relies upon a local PostgreSQL database, as well as Django QuerySets to a Snowflake warehouse using:
 [`django-snowflake`](https://pypi.org/project/django-snowflake/).

 ### Apple Shortcut

-Every time that I run the [Apple shortcut](Add_Seizure.shortcut), the Apple device sends an HTTPS JSON POST request to this application's Django REST Framework end-point.
-This application writes a row to the database - which is an "event" or "seizure", including:
+Every time that I run the [Apple shortcut](Add_Seizure.shortcut), the Apple device sends a HTTPS JSON POST request to this Django REST Framework end-point.
+This application then writes a row to the database - a _"seizure"_ - including:

-- Timestamp (UTC)
+- Timestamp _(UTC)_
 - Device Name
 - Device Type
-- SSID (not sent by Apple Watch)
-- Altitude (not sent by MacBook)
-- Latitude
-- Longitude
-- Address (according to Apple)
 - Battery
 - Brightness
 - Volume
+- Latitude
+- Longitude

+- Address
+    - _According to Apple_.
+- SSID
+  - _Not sent by Apple Watch_.
+- Altitude
+  - _Not sent by MacBook_.

 The data is collected on the Apple device and sent to the `/api/seizures/` Django REST Framework end-point.

 ### Database